Advance drug discovery and development for neurodegenerative diseases

 Recreate diverse features of neuroinflammation

-Measure drug transport across the blood-brain barrier
+Measure drug transport across a BBB-like barrier

 Assess efficacy of anti-neuroinflammatory drug candidates